How to Perfectly Fit our Drywall Pro X Exhaust in your Bathroom.

-A special feature of the Drywall Pro X that you may not know, is that it can be painted and wallpapered to match your ceiling.
+A special feature of the Drywall Pro X that you may not know is that it can be painted and wallpapered to match your ceiling.
 We do not recommend tiling or gluing any heavy material to the plate.
-This will add too much pressure on the plate and prohibit the vent to fully clamp together.
+This will add too much pressure on the plate and prevent the vent clips from fully engaging.

 Other key features of the Drywall Pro X:

 - Install at drywall stage: It must be installed at drywalling stage; it is part of our Drywall Line, so it can only be used on drywall surfaces;

 - Service the fan at any time: access the fan at anytime to clean or service it.
 Simply slide and remove the cover plate.